LukeShortCloud/rootpages/markdown/openstack.md

       network_id: {get_resource: internal_network}
 ```

 * Create a port.
 This object can be used during the instance creation.
+Required properties: network name or ID.
 ```
 subnet_port:
     type: OS::Neutron::Port